 There are laws that cover cyberbullying both inside and outside the school campus.

-To know more about these laws click here.
+To know more about these laws, click here.

 Types of Cyberbullying

-There are different types of cyberbullying such as:
+There are different types of cyberbullying:

 Flaming is the posting of sensitive or embarrassing content on someone’s social media page or writing rude comments for their posts.
 This type of cyberbullying comes out of anger and usually contains obscene language.